Test for a clog

 - Be patient.
 Try alternating between steady strokes and occasional monster heaves.

-If the plunger won’t open the drain, or if you can force out the water with the plunger but the toilet still won't flush well, reach for the snake (Photo 3).
-A drain snake is a long wire coil with a corkscrew-like tip that you feed into your pipes until it encounters the clog.
+If the toilet plunger won’t open the drain, reach for a toilet snake.
+A drain toilet snake is a long wire coil with a corkscrew-like tip that you feed into your pipes until it encounters the clog.
 Learning how to snake a toilet begins by turning the snake clockwise, so that the tip screws into or through the clog and breaks it up.
 Or the debris winds onto the wire so you can pull it out.

-Even the least expensive snake (Photo 3) will clear a toilet.
-But the closet auger (Photo 4) is a special type designed to get around the first bend, keep debris at arm’s length, and yet still spin the coil to hook “foreign objects.”
+Even the least expensive toilet snake will clear a toilet.
+But the closet auger is a special type designed to get around the first bend, keep debris at arm’s length, and yet still spin the coil to hook foreign objects.
 A rubber sleeve protects the enamel bowl from scrape marks.
-These snakes are short because most obstructions catch in the first S-bend or at the floor flange.
+These toilet snakes are short because most obstructions catch in the first S-bend or at the floor flange.
 (Plumbers report that the most common foreign objects are toys.)
 A toilet snake can also be used on clogged bathroom sinks.

 1. Avoid chemicals.
 Don’t be suckered into thinking that powerful chemicals will do the messy work for you.
 They sometimes work, but they’re slower.
 And when they don’t work, you have a drain full of corrosive water on your hands.
 If you tried chemicals and they didn’t work, run as much water into the toilet as possible and let it sit overnight to drain through the clog.
 Then, when you plunge, wear safety goggles and rubber gloves to keep the water out of your eyes and off your bare skin.